 This isn’t an unusual profile for any site.
 Your average RPM is made up of a range of prices, roughly half of which you probably wouldn’t want to sell for your average.

-A publisher who is aware that their RPM is $2.11 might be very tempted with an offer of (for example) $3.50 on a first-look basis, but the chart above shows that this might not increase their earnings in the way they think.
+A publisher who is aware that their RPM is $2.11 might be very tempted with an offer of (for example) $3.50 on a first-look basis, but the chart above shows that this might not increase their earnings in the way they think and would in fact lose them money on a very significant number of impressions.

 If a publisher replaces AdSense code with another network’s tags then they are giving the network first look at every ad request.
 This means that the network gets to choose whether or not to serve an ad each time one is requested, and passes that request back to AdSense if they choose not to.